-Council amended its policy following revisions to the Ministerial Local Government Investment Order (the from Order) arising the Cole Inquiry recommendations.
+Council amended its policy following revisions to the Ministerial Local Government Investment Order (the Order) arising from the Cole Inquiry recommendations.
 Certain investments the Council holds are no longer prescribed; however, they have been retained under grandfathering provisions of the Order.
 These will be disposed of when most financially advantageous to Council.